About 3,000 vehicles are expected at the household hazardous waste drop-off event Saturday in Florence.

 Things like empty aerosol cans, used antifreeze, dead batteries, left-over pesticides, oil-based paint, and flammable liquids.

-Covington residents are eligible to drop off a range of household hazardous waste at a free, five-hour regional event in Florence.
+Covington residents can drop off a range of household hazardous waste at a free, five-hour regional event in Florence.

-“People ask all the time what they can do to save the Earth,” said Sheila Fields, the City’s Solid Waste and Recycling Coordinator.
+“People ask all the time what they can do to save the Earth,” said Sheila Fields, Covington’s Solid Waste and Recycling Coordinator.
 “This is the event they’ve been waiting for.
 These are the materials that turn our waterways and dirt into dead zones when they’re disposed of improperly.”

 It’s organized by the Northern Kentucky Household Hazardous Waste Action Coalition, made up of regional solid waste, sewer, health and cooperative extension agencies.